 8. Continued Analytical Platforms Growth

 Data is useless if it fails to dive through insights.
 As eCommerce platforms continue to proliferate, data analytics demand would also grow continuously.
+We recommend the Google Analytics alternative.

 Last year, data analytics platforms have been proven to be extremely beneficial to boosting customer satisfaction, returns, bounce rates, and product development among others.
 Analytics could help in managing sales funnel, as well as innovate analytical platforms.